spectreDeveloper/BambuLabRestocks-Monitor/README.md

 # BambuLabRestocks-Monitor
 Monitoring your desired bambulab products availability.

-This was an oldest project made for fun months ago, when the BambuLab A1 was OUT-OF-STOCK, i made it to be sure to catch the availability when it comes back.
+This was an old project made for fun months ago, when the BambuLab A1 was OUT-OF-STOCK, i made it to be sure to catch the availability when it comes back.
 I've used it also to be notified when some PLA comeback in stock.
 Project is made for European Marketplace, but can be easly adapted for US.